 A St. Bernard’s education also offers boys in all grades many opportunities to learn about the world beyond 98th Street.
 Our teachers plan trips to places here in New York and much farther afield.

-Kindergarteners are active in visiting points of interest around the city, including trips to Theatreworks, the New Canaan Nature Center, art galleries in SoHo, and the Museum of Modern Art.
-Older Junior School boys use neighboring sites, such as the Conservatory Garden and the Metropolitan Museum of Art, to learn to look at both art and nature and to enhance their study of history.
+Kindergarteners are active in visiting points of interest around the city, including trips to the Cloisters, the Fire Zone, the Met Breuer, and the Museum of Modern Art.
+Older Junior School boys visit the Museum of the City of New York, the Tenement Museum, the American Ballet Theater, and the Metropolitan Museum of Art to enhance their study of history.

 In the Upper School some seventh grade boys visit Oxford, England, on an exchange program with the Dragon School.
-The eighth grade has traveled to Ecuador and Alaska, and the ninth graders have gone to France, India, Morocco, Italy, and Japan.
+The eighth grade has traveled to Alaska and Ecuador, and the ninth graders have gone to Cuba, France, India, Japan, and Spain.